ayrtonvwf/jsonql/README.md

 ```

 Example Property Locators:
-- "users": The "users" of the objects in the root array;
+- ["users"]: The "users" of the objects in the root array;
-- "users.name": The "name" property of the objects in the "users" arrays;
+- ["users", "name"]: The "name" property of the objects in the "users" arrays;
-- "!users.id": All the properties except for "id" of the objects in the "users" arrays.

 ## The response
 The response of a query is expected to be an array of objects.